frankframework/frankframework/CONTRIBUTING.md

     <JarScanner>
         <JarScanFilter defaultPluggabilityScan="false" />
     </JarScanner>
-- In case Eclipse is continuously downloading javadoc and source files, you need to upgrade your M2E installation.
+- In case Eclipse is continuously downloading javadoc and source files, you might need to upgrade your M2E installation.

 ### Let Eclipse check Javadoc comments